Pietermaritzburg Kwazulu-natal, South Africa Travel Guide

 South Africa has 12 official languages.
 English is widely understood and spoken in urban areas, business, and tourism sectors.
 Zulu is the most spoken language in KwaZulu-Natal.

-Learning a few basic Zulu phrases shows respect and often brings a warm response from locals.
+Learning a few basic Zulu phrases shows respect and usually results in a warm response from local people.

 Practice a few Zulu greetings before your trip.
 Locals often appreciate the effort.